Is Tulum Safe? Everything you need to know about Safety in Tulum in 2023

 As always, though, safety comes first.
-And safety in Tulum and in Mexico, in general, has always been a concern for first-time travelers or for anyone who is reading not very flattering news about safety in Mexico on the TV or internet.
+And safety in Tulum and in Mexico, in general, has always been a concern for first-time travelers or for anyone who is reading not-very flattering news about safety in Mexico on the TV or the internet.

 In this post, I will try to debunk the myth that traveling to Mexico is not safe, in the most unbiased way, considering the real safety issues and how to overcome them.

 I would lie to you if I’d tell you that Tulum has no safety issues at all.
 The recent episodes of crime are undeniable.

 Besides, as soon as the Covid restrictions loosened up, Tulum has become an escape hub for many privileged remote workers who wanted to swap their concrete walls and city confines, with jungle vibes and healthy walks on the beach.
 Who can blame them?

 It would be all ok and absolutely acceptable, if things didn’t go somewhat out of control with people in deny, organizing gatherings and parties just as if a pandemic wasn’t happening.

 The situation had to reach its climax with the Art With Me Festival which caused the infection of dozens of participants making Tulum one big pandemic party.

 Having said that, though, it doesn’t mean that if you go to Tulum you will get sick, by all means.